ejtraderLabs/ejtraderCP/README.md

 Code released under the MIT license.

 ## Acknowledgements

 I would like to express my gratitude to [@jiowcl](https://github.com/jiowcl) for creating the initial project.
 Their work has been an invaluable starting point for my modifications and improvements.

+I would like to express my gratitude to [@dingmaotu](https://github.com/dingmaotu) for creating the [ZeroMQ for MQL](https://github.com/dingmaotu/mql-zmq) Their work has been an invaluable.